ibrahim317/encryption-decryptionFiles/README.md

 # Compiling
-To compile the source code you need to creat the MakeFile by\
+To compile the source code you need to create the MakeFile by\
 `qmake <../encryption-decryptionFiles/`\
-then run the MakeFile by running\
+then run the MakeFile by running `make`
-`make`

 # Run the exuctable file
 To run the program just run\